Korakk/BookInfoWebScrapper/README.md

-# BookInfoWebScrapper
+# BookInfoWebScraper
-This repository holds the WebScarpping of this web: https://www.packtpub.com/packt/offers/free-learning/
+This repository holds the WebScraping of this web: https://www.packtpub.com/packt/offers/free-learning/

 The purpose of this client is to obtain the title and